 - Allow time to resolve issues requiring Board approval

-If additional right-of-way is required to allow adequate access for canal maintenance, conveyance of the parcel must be completed prior to permit issuance.
+If additional right-of-way is required to allow adequate access for canal maintenance, conveyance of the parcel must be completed prior to permitting issuance.
 Conveyance is made by exclusive perpetual easement or warranty deed.

 Contact us with your permitting questions, or if you are unsure as to whether a permit is required for your project.
 For technical assistance, permit applicants may wish to secure the services of a professional engineer, surveyor, and/or attorney licensed in the State of Florida.